Don’t miss the rest of the articles in our Cybersecurity Trends in 2020 series:

 Choosing a cybersecurity software isn’t as easy as finding the one with the fanciest features or the one with the latest AI tools.
 It’s about finding the tools that fit your budget, your organization’s risk profile, and your internal team’s capabilities.

 We can help you take hours off your search for the right cybersecurity software.
-When you use our Product Selection Tool, you tell us your requirements, and we’ll provide you with a list of the top vendors that meet your needs.
+When you use our Security Software Product Selection Tool, you tell us your requirements, and we’ll provide you with a list of the top vendors that meet your needs.
 It’s free, and it only takes 5 minutes.